 This course is designed as a laboratory based career chemistry course that will involve advanced investigative techniques.
 Students will solve problems both real and hypothetical, and to analyze evidence.
-Using scientific techniques, they will explore the exciting world of the forensic chemist.
-Students will do formal lab write-up and perform test and make hypothesis.
+Using scientific techniques, they will explore the exciting world of the forensic chemistry.
+Some of the sciences that are used during a crime scene investigation may include physics, chemistry, biology, psychology, and criminal justice.
+Students will use scientific techniques in the above disciplines to solve laboratory case studies